 Nightcrawler (2014)

-Jake Gyllenhaal stars as Lou Bloom, a wannabe Journalist who succeeds in being the creepiest character nightcrawler300featured on this list.
+Jake Gyllenhaal stars as Lou Bloom, a wannabe Journalist who succeeds in being the creepiest character featured on this list.
 Midway through the film, it won’t come as a massive surprise that our freelancer wants to sell a story to a news editor, thus requiring a bit of negotiation!

 Thankfully, a YouTuber has kindly uploaded the clip after predicting this very article would eventually surface: